fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ---

-> **A user story is estimated to fit within 1 sprint, is QA'd, and drives independent business value.**
+> **Remaining work from this issue is estimated to fit in 1 sprint and adds value independently from any other issues.**

 ## Goal